9 reasons Penang will rock your socks off

 Balik Pulau town itself is a pleasant one-way street lined with shop houses, a charming clock tower and, more recently, a new breed of mural art by Russian artist Julia Volchkova.

-And if by now you really can't stop thinking about food, the coconut-fragrant siam laksa sold on the streets here is different from anywhere else in Penang.
+And if by now you really can't stop thinking about food, the coconut-fragrant Siam laksa sold on the streets here is different from anywhere else in Penang.

 Penang Hill and Malaysia's smallest national park